How To Do Lying Rear Delt Raise

 Lying Rear Delt Raise Exercise

-Lying Rear Delt Raise is an effective exercise for targeting the posterior muscle of the shoulders.
+Lying Rear Delt Raise is an effective exercise for targeting the posterior shoulder muscles.
 It also works the upper back and traps.

-The posterior muscles of the shoulders are small but play an important role in stabilising the entire shoulder region when pressing or during rotation.
+The posterior shoulder muscles are small but play an important role in stabilising the entire shoulder region when pressing or during rotation.

 Lying Rear Delt Raise helps strengthen and stabilise this area without the need for heavy weights.